calistad/Bellybutton_Biodiversity/README.md

-# Bellybutton-Biodiversity
+# Bellybutton Biodiversity

 ## Overview

 A biological researcher has sampled the navels of volunteers.
 She wants to create a webpage that best conveys data to her volunteers and other researchers.

 ### Purpose